How to Work a Career Fair

 - Bring your student ID to check-in at the fair.

 - Plan your course of action by reviewing the map of employer locations.

 - Maintain your professionalism while walking through the aisles.
 Recruiters are forming their opinions before you arrive at their booth.

-- Before approaching a booth, take a deep breath, make direct eye contact with the recruiter and be cognizant of the speed, tone and volume of your speech.
+- Be cognizant of the speed, tone, and volume of your speech.

 - Deliver your elevator pitch with confidence and offer a copy of your resume.

 - Thank the recruiter for their time.

 - Stay organized during the fair.
 Jot down recruiter names, impressions, follow-up instructions, etc.

 - Don’t collect more employer giveaways than you can hold in one hand.